The Early Symptoms

 Sepsis arises when the body’s response to an infection injures its own tissues and organs.
 It leads to shock, multiple organ failure and death, especially if not recognised early and treated promptly.
 There are around 150,000 cases of Sepsis in the UK every year and approximately 44,000 deaths.

 Sadly, at least four patients at SaTH die each month from Sepsis.
 Early recognition and screening for Sepsis is vital to ensure timely and effective treatment.

-Dr Edwin Borman, Medical Director at SATH, said: “Although Sepsis is relatively uncommon, it can prove fatal and patients who develop the condition can deteriorate very, very quickly.”
+Dr Edwin Borman, Director of Clinical Effectiveness at SATH, said: “Although Sepsis is relatively uncommon, it can prove fatal and patients who develop the condition can deteriorate very, very quickly.”